About Bitter o’Clock

 How long does it take for you to make and mail out a hat?

 It depends on the type of hat and the season.
-Let’s say you want a detailed hat like an animal hat, it will take about a week for me to create it and get it to the post office.
-If you want something simpler like a flapper hat, it’ll only be 2-3 days.
-Those guidelines apply if you catch me between the months of February and August.
-However, once September hits, game on.
-You’ll want to double the aforementioned lag times, so approximately a week for the simple hats, two weeks for the detailed stuff.
+Let’s say you want a detailed hat like an animal hat, it can take up to two weeks for me to create it and get it to the post office.
+If you want something simpler like a flapper hat, it’ll only be a week.
+Those guidelines apply if you catch me between the months of February and July.
+However, once August hits, game on.
+You’ll want to double the aforementioned lag times, so approximately two weeks for the simple hats, 3-4 weeks for the detailed stuff.
 If you absolutelypositivelymust have a hat sooner than that, contact me and we’ll see what we can work out.
 Full disclosure, though: I will likely charge an expedite fee to bump your order ahead of others.

 Can you make a/an <name an animal> hat?

 I can certainly try.
-I’ve had some success with creating realistic and awesome animal hats, such as the popular Frogger, a hippo, a mountain lion, a bulldog, even Snoopy and Garfield.
+I’ve had some success with creating realistic and awesome animal hats, such as the popular Frogger, a hippo, a mountain lion, a bulldog, an owl, a monkey, even Snoopy and Garfield.
 If you have an animal in mind, email me.
 I’ll give it a shot.
-If you really want to get particular (and by particular, I mean awesome, send me a picture of your pet and I’ll copy it in hat-form.
+If you really want to get particular (and by particular, I mean awesome), send me a picture of your pet and I’ll copy it in hat-form.

 Do you work with cotton/wool/alpaca/cashmere/etc. yarn?